 How Much Will I Get For My Personal Injury Or Auto Accident Case?

-In other chapters in these articles, I've explored in a lot of detail the various factors that go into determining a fair range of value for the typical personal injury or motor vehicle accident case in Maryland.
+In other chapters in these articles, I’ve explored in a lot of detail the various factors that go into determining a fair range of value for the typical personal injury or motor vehicle accident case in Maryland.
 One of the most difficult, yet one of the most important, jobs of the best Maryland personal injury lawyers is to accurately assess the monetary value of an injury claim or lawsuit.
-There are a variety of factors that go in to this evaluation.
+There are a variety of factors that go into this evaluation.
+As Attorney Eric T. Kirk will tell you.

 Once a reasoned, realistic value has been determined for the claim as a whole, a personal injury attorney must examine in incorporate other factors.
 That process will yield a reasonable range for the net award to the client.
 In all personal injury cases, there of course will be deductions from the overall award.
 The attorney is to be paid for his or her efforts in securing the financial recovery at the amount or at the rate agreed to in the contract of representation.
 Costs advanced must also be taken into account.
 If the claim is one that resolved before the filing of a lawsuit through an amicable settlement, the costs are likely relatively minimal.
 Typical costs would include things like obtaining medical records, or a police report, and the like.
 However, if the case has progressed to litigation, other expenses likely will need to be accounted for.
 Things like deposition transcripts, service of process fees, and possibly expert witness fees are common in a litigated personal injury matter.
 Additionally, if there are unpaid medical expenses, or medical expenses that have been paid by a health insurance company, or by a state or federally funded programs such as Medicare or Medicaid, these providers may assert, and often do assert, a claim for reimbursement for expenses they have paid or incurred related to the personal injury.